gravitational/gravity/docs/6.x/installation.md

 - any other value will not have any effect.

 !!! warning "Scope":
-    It is not possible to selectively turn checks off - it is all or nothing.
+    Currently it is not possible to selectively turn checks off.

 #### GRAVITY_PEER_CONNECT_TIMEOUT